quran/quran.com-frontend-v2/README.md

 <img src="app/javascript/images/thumbnail.png" alt="Quran.com Thumbnail">
 </a>

-Ma Sha'a Allah and Tabarak Al Rahman, ["The Noble Quran"](https://quran.com) application serves millions of visitors from all around the world.
+Ma Sha'a Allah, Tabarak Al Rahman, ["The Noble Quran"](https://quran.com) application serves millions of visitors from all around the world.
 Al-hamdu Lillah, the project continues to grow.
 This success is _only_ with the blessings of **Allah** Subhana Wa Tala.

-We're also thankful for the dedicated professionals who volunteer diligently to keep this project beneficial.
+We're thankful for the dedicated professionals who volunteer diligently to keep this project beneficial.

 Continue reading to learn more about how you can contribute to ["the Noble Quran GitHub repository"](https://github.com/quran/quran.com-frontend-v2).
 Your help will surely go a long way, In Sha'a Allah.